-“A new variant of Shamoon, the malware that wiped hard drives at Saudi Aramco and other energy companies in 2012, has struck multiple organizations in Saudi Arabia in a new campaign that researchers call a “carefully planned operation.”
+“A new variant of Shamoon, the Malware: Software that is intended to damage or disable computers and computer systems. that wiped hard drives at Saudi Aramco and other energy companies in 2012, has struck multiple organizations in Saudi Arabia in a new campaign that researchers call a “carefully planned operation.”
 The new variant, which is almost identical to the version used in the 2012 attacks, has replaced the message it previously displayed—which included an image of a burning American flag—with the photo of the body of Alan Kurdi, the 3-year-old Syrian refugee boy who drowned as his family tried to cross from Turkey to Greece.

 Bloomberg reports that digital forensics by Saudi officials indicated that the attacks were launched from Iran.
 Several Saudi government agencies were among the organizations attacked.”

 “Detectives have developed a new tactic to beat criminals using mobile phone encryption – legally “mug” them.

 The tactic has emerged after Scotland Yard’s cybercrime unit smashed a fake credit card fraud racket.